simone-betito/msdv-thesis-SB/README.md

 Repatriation: An Approach For A Fairer Museum

-This thesis visualization work proposes a model for the determination of an item's eligibility for its potential return.
-It also maps repatriation cases worldwide and applies the model to a sample of the METs collection.
+Repatriation is defined as: “the restoration of something to its rightful owner.”
+This visualization proposes a model for the determination of the suitability of repatriation of an artifact or art piece.
+It also maps repatriation cases worldwide and applies the model to a sample of the collection at the Metropolitan Museum of Art.

 [github io link](https://simone-betito.github.io/msdv-thesis-SB/)